duythien/cashier/contributing.md

 # Cashier Contribution Guide

-This page contains guidelines for contributing to the Laravel Cashier.
+This page contains guidelines for contributing to the Phalcon Cashier.
 Please review these guidelines before submitting any pull requests to Cashier.

 ## Pull Requests